NCI Hyperthermia Fact

 When reading the American NCI document below, please keep in mind that these American methods are really crude, and even involve probes which can burn the body.
 Side effects using American methods discussed below, are quite frankly completely undesirable and frightening.

-Asian and European Far Infrared units (not traditional saunas which generate wet heat), are far more advanced and do not use probes, therefore there is no damage to the body of any kind, just pure Far Infrared dry heat which does NOT burn or harm the body, only heal and strengthen it.
+Asian and European Far Infrared units (not traditional saunas which generate wet heat with ineffective far infrared), are far more advanced and do not use probes, therefore there is no damage to the body of any kind, just pure Far Infrared dry heat which does NOT burn or harm the body, but heal and strengthen it!

 Divider